How/When/Where to Watch the 2023 Tony Awards and Other Questions Answered!

 POPULAR

-In just days, on June 11, The 76th Annual Tony Awards make their debut uptown at the United Palace to celebrate the best of Broadway for the 2022/23 theatre season.
+In just one day, on June 11, The 76th Annual Tony Awards make their debut uptown at the United Palace to celebrate the best of Broadway for the 2022/23 theatre season.
 Need a refresher on how to watch and when?
 We've got you covered!

 All Tony Awards-related events will take place on Sunday, June 11 at the United Palace.